A win in enemy territory: TBHS boys dominate 4th quarter to beat Camels 82-67

-Friday night’s cross-town rivalry was the expected knockdown, drag-out ordeal through three quarters at Campbell County High School.
-That all changed when the Thunder Basin boys basketball team dominated the fourth quarter and pulled away for the 82-67 win.
+Friday night’s cross-town rivalry was the expected knockdown, drag-out battle through three quarters at Campbell County High School.
+That all changed when the Thunder Basin boys basketball team dominated the fourth quarter and pulled away for an 82-67 win.

-Campbell County closed the third quarter on a 15-7 run to take a 56-53 lead heading into the fourth, but was held to just 11 points in the fourth.
-TBHS made three big 3-pointers in the first four minutes of the fourth quarter and then added a host of free throws at the end of the game to complete the 29-11 run over the final eight minutes.
+Campbell County closed the third quarter on a 15-7 run to take a 56-53 lead into the fourth, but was held to just 11 points in the final stanza.
+TBHS made three big 3-pointers in the first four minutes of the fourth, then added a host of free throws down the stretch to complete a 29-11 run over the final eight minutes.

 “To come in here and beat a really good Camels team and to play how we did that second half, it makes all of our guys feel good,” TBHS coach Rory Williams said.
 “I really like the way we persevered and we just stayed within the game plan and guarded a little bit better (in the second half).
 Then we started to make some shots.